Scale your business with our modular plugins.

 Since you are running sandbox mode, you will be redirected to the PayPal sandbox website to confirm the order.
 Enter the email address of the personal (buyer) sandbox account and log in to PayPal.

-You will see a screen that confirms your payment and that your order is placed.
+You will see a screen that confirms your payment and that your order has been placed.

 paypal sandbox order test woocommerce orders